Birmingham pen trade: 20th century

 Another manufacturer was Richard Esterbrook, who made quills in Cornwall, his home town.
 He started by working in the stationery trade of Birmingham, where he learnt about the mechanical process invented by Mitchell for making steel pen nibs.
 In searching for opportunities, Esterbrook realized there were no steel pen manufacturers in the United States.
 He approached five craftsmen who worked for John Mitchell in Navigation Street with an idea of setting up a business in Camden, New Jersey.
 Esterbrook later went on to become one of the largest steel-pen manufacturers in the world.
 He returned to Birmingham for help when in 1928 the British Government placed restrictions on US imports.
 John Mitchell's factory was used to produce Esterbrook pens within the UK, through an agreement with Esterbrook representatives.
-In 1930 Esterbrook introduced a fountain pen in Britain which had a nib made of osmiridium, which eventually replaced large-scale production of steel-tipped pens.
+In both the USA and Britain Esterbrook also offered fountain pens from an early date, with larger scale production from the 1930s on.

 During World War II, pen manufacture in the city was somewhat disturbed.
 Mitchell's factory on Moland Street was struck by an incendiary bomb; the premises were partially rebuilt during the war with government aid, on condition that a government stationery office and ammunition assay office could reside there.
 The John Mitchell business and factory were sold to Esterbrook in 1947.
 Twenty years later, the Esterbrook Pen Co. was taken over by the "Venus Pencil Co", which had a modern factory in King's Lynn, Norfolk, to which Esterbrook's production was transferred until 1972.

+Decline

+The advent and mass production and worldwide spread of the ballpoint pen patented by László Bíró in 1943, contributed to a decline of use of the traditional dip and fountain pen nibs.
+The cost of production and market saturation should be also considered as causes as well.
+But the 1960s, the Birmingham pen industry had gone.